DafaBet is one of the newer betting providers, having previously been largely limited to serving the Asian market.

 In my opinion, DafaBet compare pretty well with the other new kids on the online gambling block but are not yet on the same level as major bookmakers.

-If you take the whole package that Bet365 offer (markets, odds, bonus ect.) and compare it to Dafabet there’s little doubt Dafatbet fall short.
+If you take the whole package that a top bookie like Bet365 offers (markets, odds, bonus ect.) and compare it to Dafabet there’s little doubt Dafatbet fall well short.